-Great bloody question, seemingly nowhere when you most need one.
 According to the Transport NSW site, Opal card sellers are rampant in this city (did this map lick the face of a kid with chicken pox on the playground to get out of school?
-Because same).
+Because same), but they're seemingly never around when you need one.
 A follow up question is: Why don’t they just sell them in vending machines at the bloody train stations?
-Real answer: They're trying to phase them out.
-You can now use your credit or debit card to tap on and off Sydney trains.
+On the plus side, you can just use your credit or debit card to tap on and off Sydney trains instead.

 Many people wet a line along the fringes of the harbour, there’s quite the line-up of potential catches in there too – salmon, bream, flathead, snapper, you name it – it’s a seafood buffet in there.
 Should you eat it though?
 Look, according to the Department of Primary Industries fish from west of the Harbour Bridge contains high levels of dioxins from the harbour’s contaminated sediments.
 Dioxins are sort of bad for you in high doses, so maybe don’t stuff the fish in a pipe and smoke it either.

 Can you imagine attending a house party in Sydney that doesn’t get shut down by the police?
 Utopia!
 Sorry to get DJ Khaled about this but “they don’t want you to win”.
-You can’t have loud music in the streets, they’re sure as hell not gonna let you have it in the sheets either.
-Officially, you can have sounds loud enough to be heard in a neighbouring residence until midnight Friday and Saturday, and 10pm every other night.
+While this is annoying when you're a party guest, it's also kind of a saving grace when you're just trying to get some shut-eye and your hooligan neighbours are blasting reggaeton at 1am on a Tuesday night again.
+Officially, you can complain about a party loud enough to be heard in a neighbouring residence from midnight on Friday and Saturday, and from 10pm every other night.

 Very good question.
 Very, very GREAT question.
 Why the fuck do CBD buildings do that?
 Googling this won’t help you, there are a bunch of armchair expert answers like, "security" (they have flashlights), "cleaners" (for 24 hours, really?), and "to stop planes from crashing into the buildings at night" (you’re basically directing them tbh), but none of these really cut it.
 There are also some psychological deep dives that claim it is part of humanity’s plight to assume someone else will turn the lights off leading you to think that therefore you shouldn’t bother.
 Basically, no excuse.